 This M.A.G.I.C.
 Alternative South Island Visualization proposes usage that genuinely benefits the public, is infinitely less costly, and doesn’t essentially privatize the Island’s much-needed open green space with out-of-scale high-rise high-density development such as The Trust is currently proposing.
 It also respects the floodplain of the South Island.
+Details below the image.

 Download the PDF HERE